SeldonIO/seldon-core/samples/huggingface.md

 				"content_type": "hg_jsonlist"
 			},
 			"data": [
-				"{\"generated_text\": \"Once upon a time in a galaxy far away?\\nI hope the experience will be filled with awe and excitement for our current hero's creation.
-I would love for you to give you an opportunity to enjoy the game and share some of the gameplay ideas\"}"
+				"{\"generated_text\": \"Once upon a time in a galaxy far away, the Galaxy has made it a little easier to travel to and from your home planet through the galaxy's solar system.
+The planet's atmosphere is also a key asset to the Galaxy's galactic evolution!
+The\"}"
 			]
 		}
 	]